-Sax 411-483 Freshman to Senior Saxophone
+Sax 411-483 Freshman to Senior Saxophone A progressive study of the various aspects of Saxophone

 A progressive study of the various aspects of Saxophone performance including embouchure, breathing, vibrato, tone production, finger technique, intonation, tonguing, altissimo register, mouthpiece selection, reed selection and adjustment, articulation, dynamics, phrasing and styling using the methods and studies of such composers as Rascher, Mule, Teal, Ferling and Karg-Elert; orchestral studies of Ronkin-Fracotti; solo and chamber literature of all style periods using the music of such composers as Handel, Eccles, Glazounov, Ibert, Heiden and Creston; junior and senior recitals.
 Both semesters, one credit.
 Prerequisite: Saxophone Audition.